-Title of Textbook:

-Grade:

-Indicators Scores Notes

-Non-Negotiable Requirements Num Number Met:

-Key Criteria Section 1: Structure and Design ting:

-: sment ting:

-Key Criteria Section 3: Instructional Supports/Materials Rating: ting:

-Overall Recommendation Descriptors Recommended: Exemplifies Common Core - Aligned and exemplifies the quality standard and exemplifies most of the criteria across all sections of the rubric.
-Recommended with Supplements: Approaching Common Core - Aligned and exemplifies the quality standard in some sections but will benefit from supplemental materials in others.
-Not Recommended as Primary: Developing toward Common Core - Aligned partially and approaches the quality standard in some sections but needs significant supplemental materials revision in other OR may serve as a supplement, but not as a primary resource.
+Publisher.
+Title of Textbook: Grade: Indicators Scores Notes Non-Negotiable Requirements Number Met: Key Criteria Section 1: Structure and Design Rating: Key Criteria Section 2: Instruction and Assessment Rating: Key Criteria Section 3: Instructional Supports/Materials Rating: Overall Recommendation Descriptors ☐ Recommended: Exemplifies Common Core - Al rubric. igned and exemplifies the quality standard and exe Recommended: Exemplifies Common Core - Aligned and exemplifies the quality standard and exemplifies most of the criteria across all sections of thrubric. ☐ Recommended with Supplements: Approaching ng Common Core - Aligned and exemplifies the qua Common Core - Aligned and exemplifies the quality standard in some sections but will benefit from of the significant supplemental materials revision in other OR may serve as a supplement, but not as a primary resource.